Power Rangers (film): Cancelled sequels

 In a May 2016 conference call to analysts regarding future films, Lionsgate CEO Jon Feltheimer stated: "We could see doing five or six or seven."
 On March 22, 2017, Haim Saban said that he and Lionsgate already had a six-film story arc.
 In May 2017, Forbes noted that, due to the underwhelming performance of the film in most markets, it was unlikely any sequels would be made.
 Later that same month, it was reported that the sequels could still be made, thanks to record-breaking merchandise sales.
 Prior to the home release of the movie, Israelite confirmed that talks were taking place regarding a sequel, and that he would like to include Lord Zedd and Tommy Oliver (Green Ranger) in it.
 The possibility of a sequel increased once more, in early July 2017, when it was reported that the film held the number-one spot in home media sales and rentals within its first week.
 In August 2017, Saban abandoned its trademark for the film's logo.
 A Saban Brands representative stated in October 2017 that "Power Rangers continues to own and renew hundreds of trademark registrations worldwide, including for the 2017 movie logo.
 The trademark registration process is very nuanced, and the status of the single application has no bearing on our ownership of or the future plans for Power Rangers.
 The franchise remains as strong and enthusiastic about its future as ever."
-On May 1, 2018, Saban Brands agreed to sell Power Rangers and other entertainment assets to Hasbro for US $522 million, in cash and stock, with the sale expected to close in the second quarter.
+On May 1, 2018, Saban Brands agreed to sell Power Rangers and other entertainment assets to Hasbro for US$522 million, in cash and stock, with the sale expected to close in the second quarter.

 On August 8, 2018, Hasbro announced they would be working with a film studio to develop a follow-up to Power Rangers.
 In February 2019, Hasbro CEO Brian Goldner announced, during a financial call, that Hasbro was in-talks with Paramount Pictures to produce the sequel.

-Cancelled reboot
+Cancelled reboot and future

 On July 11, 2019, in the AMA thread on the Stranger Things subreddit, Dacre Montgomery revealed that the studio had plans to produce a second reboot, albeit without himself nor the rest of the cast, as well as the director being replaced.
 On December 13, 2019, it was reported that Jonathan Entwistle was in early negotiations to direct the reboot, with Patrick Burleigh being set to write the script.
 The plot would reportedly involve time travel and would primarily be set in the 1990s.
 On October 20, 2020, it was announced that Entwistle would work on the reboot with Hasbro, as he would be overseeing and directing both film and television adaptations.
 The next week, Deadline reported that Bryan Edward Hill would write the script for the reboot; however, in 2024, these plans were scrapped.

 In December 2024, it was reported that the film had been moved to Paramount Pictures.
+In 2025, Hasbro announced that another reboot was in development as a television series with Disney+.
+Those plans were scrapped in 2026.